htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 exit main();
 ```

-No vulnerability will be pointed out, although we have a system function, which has an external value being inserted, this value is not manipulated by the user.
+Zero vulnerabilities will be reported, although we have a system function, which has an external value being inserted, this value is not manipulated by the user.
 But if the $name variable is changeable by the user, it will flag the vulnerability:

 ```perl
 #!/usr/bin/perl